cirosantilli/linux-cheat/net/README.md

 - packet too big (BTP)

     Sent by router to source if it receives a packet that is larger than the MTU and the IP header has `DF = 1`.

-##igmp
+##IGMP

-Internet group message protocol
+Internet Group Message Protocol.

 Similar to ICMP in some senses:

 - wrapped inside IP
 - IP control purposes

-however IGMP is used to control multicasts only.
+However IGMP is used to control multicasts only.

 IP protocol number: 2.